tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/paneldata.md

 A common approach to organize a panel data set is by grouping the data according to the time period of each unit.
 In this case, the first 20 rows are for the first firm in our data, and each row is for each year (in combination with the first firm).
 The second 20 rows is for the second firm in our data, and so on.
 The `Grunfeld` data set is already structured in this manner, so there's no need to make any changes here.

-To further enhance clarity, we can rearrange the columns.
-The first column should indicate the firm, providing a clear identification of which firm's data each row represents.
-The second column should indicate the year, enabling us to track the temporal aspect of the data.
-This is done in the code block below.
+To further improve the structure of our panel data set, we rearrange the columns in the following code block.
+Now, the first column indicates the firm and the second column indicates the year.
+This enables us to clearly track the temporal aspect of the data.

 The function `head()` returns the first 6 rows of the new `Grunfeld` data set.